TZstatsADS/Fall2016-proj3-grp1/doc/a_note_on_contributions.md

-### A Note on Contributions
+Title: Labradoodle or Fried Chicken?

-Whenever we have team projects, there are always concerns on unequal contributions from members of a project team.
-In the ideal world, we are all here to put in our best efforts and learn together.
-Even in that ideal world, we have different skill sets and preparations, and we will still contribute differently to a project.
+Project 3 Group 1

-Therefore, you are required to post a *contribution statement* in the root README.md of your GitHub repo.
-Please beware that your GitHub repo will become public and remain public after the due date of the projects.
+Team members:

-Post your title, team members, project abstract and a contribution statement in the README.md file.
-This is a common practice for research scientific journals.
+team member 1 Erica Kilbride

-Below is an example.
-If no contribution statement is provided, we will insert a default statement that goes "**All team members contributed equally in all stages of this project.
-All team members approve our work presented in this GitHub repository including this contributions statement**. "
+team member 2 Zhehao Liu

----
+team member 3 Yixin Sun
-Sample project README statement.
+team member 4 Qing Yin

-Project xxx
+team member 5 Chi Zhang

-Team members: Avi Bond, Comma Deed, En Funn, Gem Hon
+team member 6 Jingdan Zhao

-Summary: In this project, we developed a new method and improved the classification accuracy for images of cats and dogs to 99.9%
+Project summary: In this project, we created a classification engine for images of poodles versus images of fried chickens.
+Feature sets we have tried: SIFT, SIFT+Color, SURF, SURF+Color, CNN; classifier sets we have tried: Gradient Boosting Model, Random Forest, XGBoost, Support Vector Machine.
+In this project, we developed a new method and improved the classification accuracy for images of chickens and dogs to

-[Contribution Statement] AB, CD, EF and GH designed the study.
-AB and CD developed baseline classification model for evaluation.
-EF and GH explored feature engineering for improving the baseline model.
-AB, EF and GH discussed and designed the model evaluation protocol.
-CD carried out the computation for model evaluation.
-All team members contributed to the GitHub repository and prepared the presentation.
+[Contribution Statement]  All team members contributed to the GitHub repository and prepared the presentation.
 All team members approve our work presented in our GitHub repository including this contribution statement.